developerforce/emote-widget/README.md

 1. Use a base64 converter on each new emoji.
 We used https://www.base64-image.de/ .

-1. Copy the css the converter outputs into `button.scss` under the corresponding class.
+1. Copy the css the converter outputs into `button.scss` and `animation.js` under the corresponding classes.

 ## 🛠 Built With